MingzhenAo/Constraint-Programming/README.md

 All the experiments and corresponding scripts about IQ Twist has been stored in it.
 * CSPmodel.mzn

-  The general model, which used to combine the pegs' position information in create_models.py
+  The general model, which is unique for all problems.
+Here, it is used to combine the pegs' position information that is different for each problem in create_models.py
 * create_models.py

-  This is a python script that save all the pegs' position information.
+  This is a python script that save all the pegs' positions information.
 Meanwhile, based on these information and the general model in CSPmodel.mzn, all the models created by this script.

 ## Zig Zag Puzzler
 All the experiments and corresponding scripts about IQ Twist has been stored in it.
 ## Formalities